johnwargo/joomla-to-markdown/README.md

 The [Joomla 3](https://www.joomla.org/) to Markdown (`j32md`) module is a node.js command line utility for converting Joomla 3 article content into markdown files.
 I needed to migrate an old Jomla 3 site to another platform and wrote this module to handle the heavy lifting for me.
 I wanted to use something like [Jekyll](https://jekyllrb.com/) or [Eleventy](https://www.11ty.dev/) for my site and knew that both supported markdown files.

-**Note:** This module was only tested against data from a Joomla 3 site running on MySQL; it could very well work with a Joomla 4 site, I just haven't tested it.
+**Note:** This module was only tested against data from a Joomla 3 site running on MySQL; it could very well work with a Joomla 4 site, I just haven't tested it (yet).

 To use this module, first install it using the following command: